blackrock/aladdinsdk/README.md

 AladdinSDK provides an API client `AladdinAPI` which wraps over OpenAPI generated python client code based on Aladdin Graph API's swagger specifications.

 The API client provides the following capabilities:
-- Authentication: Basic Auth, OAuth
+- Authentication: Using Basic Auth or OAuth
 - Input parameter validation using pydantic
 - Response deserialization to codegen response objects or plain json conversion
     - Note: This can be disabled for APIs using the `_deserialize_to_object` parameter in API call methods
 - Retry mechanism
-- Error handling (extensible by providing additional handlers via domain specific SDKs)
+- Error handling (extensible by providing additional handlers)
 - LRO Utilities to trigger and poll Long Running Operation endpoint calls

 A simple example of an API call is: